-18 Directors' liabilities - other sources of liability
+Directors' liability - other sources of liability

-Apart from failure to file for proceedings, are corporate officers and directors personally liable for their corporation's obligations?
+18 Apart from failure to file for proceedings, are corporate officers and directors personally liable for their corporation's obligations?
 Are they liable for corporate pre-insolvency or pre-reorganisation actions?
 Can they be subject to sanctions for other reasons?